-Before meeting his untimely demise, William Howard Bentley was considered one of the two best box corrugators in a nation-wide chain of thirteen locations.
+Before meeting his unfortunate demise, the factory considered William Howard Bentley one of the two best box corrugators in a nation-wide chain of thirteen locations.
 Production numbers don’t tell the tale of a great employee though, and they didn’t account for all the intangibles William Bentley brought to the position.
-William proved to be a great mentor to those working the various roles on his machine, he proved adept at settled minor disputes among his fellow employees, and he was such a great team player that his immediate supervisor had not been forced to leave his office in years.
-He made his immediate supervisor’s job so easy that when that supervisor received a promotion for his team’s efforts, that promotion was not only partially accredited to William Bentley’s role on the team, but William was considered a shoe-in to take the man’s job.
+William proved to be a great mentor to those working the various roles on his machine, he proved adept at settling minor disputes among his fellow employees, and he was such a great team player that his immediate supervisor, Mick Oliveri, did not leave his office for years.
+Bentley made Mick Oliveri’s job so easy that when that Mick received a promotion, Mick assured those involved that much of the credit should go to William Bentley.
+Oliveri also stated that his open position should go to Bentley.

-William also had a spotless record of absenteeism, with no violations of any sort in at least a decade, and his loyalty to the company that was almost unprecedented in their location.
+William also had a spotless record of absenteeism, with no violations of any sort in the last decade, and his loyalty to the company that was almost unprecedented in their location.
 The interview for the promotion, his manager Mr. Mick Oliveri conceded, was all but a formality.

 “Even when he wrote me up for a poor quarter,” one of the other employees on the box corrugator, named Dale Luke, said.
 “He wasn’t condescending.
 ‘I know, firsthand, how difficult this job can be,’ is what he told me.
 It put me at ease that someone in the company had my back.
 Mr. Bentley was one of those rare types of bosses that lets you know he’s there for you, and he follows through on it.
 With Mr. Bentley, it wasn’t just one on one talk.”